junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean is still in Purgatory, he is exhausted and low in grace, the only being that can smuggle him to the Purgatory is dead.
 He needs a plan, but he can't think of one.

 Castiel opens his eyes, looking up at the sky that is darkening slowly as the night falls, desperate.
-Dean would know what to do if he was here, he always can think of something.
+Almost like how human would pray.
+Dean would know what to do if he's here, he always can think of something.
 A next step, a joke to cheer up, an idea, something.

 What would Dean do?